ldtalent/ngeis-laravel-unable-to-open-file-for-reading/README.md

  4. Browser
  5. php 7>=
 Setup
-Clone this repository
+1. Clone this repository
-When you are done copy.env.example to .env
+2. When you are done copy.env.example to .env
-Generate the application key using the following command php artisan key:generate run npm install and Finally serve your project using the follwoing command php artisan serve.
+3. Generate the application key using the following command php artisan key:generate
+4. run npm install
+5 .
+And Finally serve your project using the follwoing command php artisan serve.